Organic Gardening with Yarducopia

 What is Yarducopia?

 Yarducopia is a program of Alaska Community Action on Toxics (ACAT), a small non-profit based in Anchorage, Alaska.
 We promote safe gardening practices through a model system for organic, regenerative, and community based gardening.
 Yarducopia works directly with members of the Anchorage community to support organic gardening & reconnect people with their food.
 View some of our past projects here.
+You can read our most recent Yarducopia Newsletter here.

 How to participate